PoisotLab/ms_metaweb_transfer/README.md

 ![Visual representation of the left (green/purple; left-side matrix) and right (green/brown; top matrix) subspaces, alongside the adjacency matrix of the food web they encode (greyscale).
+Where the color saturation is the magnitude of the latent trait value.
 The European metaweb is on the left, and the imputed Canadian metaweb (before data inflation) on the right.
 This figure illustrates how much structure the left subspace captures.
-As we show in
-@fig:degree, the species with a value of 0 in the left subspace are species without any prey.](figures/figure-subspaces.png){#fig:subspaces}
+As we show in @fig:degree, the species with a value of 0 in the left subspace are species without any prey.](figures/figure-subspaces.png){#fig:subspaces}

 Specifically, we have adopted the following approach.
 For every entry in
 $\hat{\mathscr{L}}$ and $\hat{\mathscr{R}}$, we draw a value from its